-Rachel is a current PhD student in community health and health
+Rachel is a current PhD student in community health and health behavior.

 I have always been interested in human health.
 An undergraduate elective course in epidemiology sparked my interest in public health and disease prevention.
 A graduate research opportunity working with opioid-dependent pregnant women helped me to develop a more specific interest in substance use behaviors, eventually leading me to the PhD program in CHHB.

 Prior to starting in this program, I completed a Bachelor of Science degree in natural science from Daemen College, a Master of Science degree in epidemiology from UB, and a Master of Public Health degree from UB.
 As a lifelong Western New York native, it was important to me to be able to pursue a quality higher education while remaining active in my local community.